bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 A business object definition consists of the following:

 * An object name.
-This must be a Java class name, because a business object is implemented as a Java class. ⚠️ Business object names must be unique, even across packages.
+This must be a Java class name (starting with a capital letter), because a business object is implemented as a Java class.
+⚠️ Business object names must be unique, even across packages.
 * Attributes.
 These are the components of the object.
 There can be any number of attributes.
 For each attribute, you can specify:
   * A name
   * The data type